Bereavement support payments

 4. Work history – Your partner must have either paid national insurance contributions for at least 25 weeks in one tax year since 6 April 1975, or died because of an accident at work or a disease caused by work.

-IMPORTANT: If you were co-habiting when your partner died, you also need to have been either entitled to Child Benefit for at least one child, or expecting a child who was subsequently born.
-Crucially, you DON'T need to have been receiving Child Benefit payments, so you can still qualify if your income was too high to claim.
+5. Have, or be expecting a child If you were co-habiting when your partner died, you also need to have been either entitled to Child Benefit for at least one child, or expecting a child who was subsequently born.
+Crucially, you DON'T need to have been receiving Child Benefit payments.
 See below for I wasn't claiming Child Benefit, what do I do?

 How much is bereavement support payment worth?